How to keep your home insured when it's left unoccupied.

 Simon is a contractor who works on wind turbine projects.
 His job takes him around the world for weeks at a time.
 However, during his last project he was asked to stay on for four months as the project was proving particularly challenging.
 Now Simon loves a challenge, so he accepted immediately.

 It was only later when he got chatting to a mate about the project that the subject of his house came up.
-His friend reminded him to check the small print on his home insurance and sure enough, he found he wouldn't be covered if he left the house unoccupied for six months.
+His friend reminded him to check the small print regarding unoccupied home insurance and sure enough, he found he wouldn't be covered if he left the house unoccupied for six months.

 Fortunately, Simon made the call to the insurers to let them know he was going to be away.
 They offered to cover the unoccupancy for a small additional fee.